PotatoInfinity/Github-Media-Vault/README.md

 ---

-**🔒 Remember**: Your vault password is the only way to decrypt your files.
+**Remember**: Your vault password is the only way to decrypt your files.
 If you lose it, your data cannot be recovered!